-When signal cable is not terminated at the top of the borehole, but instead runs horizontally to a readout station or data logger, the simple grounding wire technique above is no longer effective.
+When the signal cable is not terminated at the top of the borehole, but instead runs horizontally to a readout station or data logger, the simple grounding wire technique above is no longer effective.
 Now we must try to eliminate the voltage gradient between the readout station and the sensor.

-A cost-effective way to eliminate this gradient is to place a transient protection module at the top of the borehole, between the horizontal and vertical runs of signal cable.
+A cost-effective way to eliminate this gradient is to place a transient protection module at the top of the borehole, between the horizontal and vertical runs of the signal cable.
 The grounding lug of the protection module is then connected to the grounding wire in the borehole.

-With the protection module in place, transients on the horizontal run of signal cable are intercepted and shunted to the grounding wire in the borehole.
+With the protection module in place, transients on the horizontal run of the signal cable are intercepted and shunted to the grounding wire in the borehole.
 This instantly raises the voltage levels around the sensor and signal cable, eliminating the voltage gradient that causes damage.

 Protecting Data Loggers

-Transient protection modules placed between signal cable and the data logger can protect the logger from transients arriving on the signal cable.
+Transient protection modules placed between the signal cable and the data logger can protect the logger from transients arriving on the signal cable.
 In this case, the grounding lug on the module should be connected to the local facility ground, probably the same ground that the data logger is connected to.
 Other measures to protect surface equipment include the use of isolated power supplies and optical isolation of communications lines.

 For more information